jkone27/vite-plugin-fable/docs/index.md

 **NOTE**: Want to add to this list? please open an issue on our github repo, we are glad to add more examples for users.

-(*) please note we do **not support such templates**.
-At the time of wrigint, they are just a way to showcase this plugin functionality or to help document the plugin usage.
+(*) please note we do **not support such templates**, they are just a way to showcase this plugin functionality or to help document the plugin usage.

 [Next]({{fsdocs-next-page-link}})